New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-“Based on current evidence, we propose a paradigm shift: exercise should be prescribed as a cure for people with early stages of Parkinson's disease, along with traditional drug treatment,” says Associate Professor Martin Langeskov Christensen from the Department of Clinical Medicine at Aarhus University and the Department of Neurology at the Regional Viborg Hospital.
+"Based on the current evidence, we propose a paradigm shift: exercise should be prescribed as a treatment for people with early-stage Parkinson's disease alongside conventional drug treatment," says Associate Professor Martin Langeskov Christensen from the Department of Clinical Medicine at Aarhus University and the Department of Neurology at Viborg Regional Hospital.

-He is one of the researchers behind the paper, which compiles and summarizes the most important research linking exercise and Parkinson's disease.
-The bottom line is that exercise can help prevent the disease, potentially slow its progression, and be an effective treatment for a number of more severe symptoms.
+He is one of the researchers behind the paper, which collects and summarises the most important studies linking exercise and Parkinson's disease.
+The conclusion is that exercise can help prevent the disease from developing, potentially slow its progression and be an effective treatment for some of its more severe symptoms.

 Help in restoring quality of life